jodersky/nginx-letsencrypt/README.md

 Running `nginx-letsencrypt` will issue certificates for "foo.example.org" and "bar.example.com".

+## Notes
+nginx-letsencrypt is a thin wrapper around certbot.
+It will read /etc/letsencrypt/cli.ini for settings such as email.

 ## Copying
 This project is released under the terms of the GPL license.
 See LICENSE for details.